-At Atlantic Whale Foundation, we have a variety of ongoing projects that all share a common goal – inspiring individuals to take action for the conservation of whales and dolphins and the oceans.
+At the Atlantic Whale and Dolphin Foundation, we have a variety of ongoing projects that all share a common goal – inspiring individuals to take action for the conservation of whales and dolphins and the oceans.

 Ecotourism is a growing industry, and our organisation seeks to be a key provider of information for individuals looking to incorporate conservation and environmental awareness in their holiday travels.